 - With exceptional port density and flexibility with break-out cables, the RackSwitch G8332 can support up to 96x 10 Gigabit Ethernet connections and still have 8x 40 Gigabit Ethernet uplinks.

-- The RackSwitch G8332 is OpenFlow enabled.
-With OpenFlow, you can easily create user-controlled virtual networks, optimize performance dynamically, and minimize complexity when used with IBM Software Defined Network for Virtual Environments, OpenFlow Edition.
+- The G8332 has support for OpenFlow.
+With OpenFlow, you can easily create user-controlled virtual networks, optimize performance dynamically, and minimize complexity when used with many industry available OpenFlow controllers including IBM Software Defined Network for Virtual Environments, OpenFlow Edition.

-- The RackSwitch G8332 supports network virtualization through overlays as a hardware gateway using Virtual Extensible LAN (VXLAN) technology.
+- The RackSwitch G8332 supports network virtualization through overlays as a VXLAN hardware gateway.

 The RackSwitch G8332 offers the following benefits: